engineering-collaboration/book/docs/book/anatomy-of-a-code-change/cicd.md

 ## Continuous Integration

 Continuous Integration (CI) is a software development practice where members of a team integrate their work frequently into the shared source code.
 Each integration is verified by automated builds and tests to detect integration errors as quickly as possible.
-The fundamental goal of CI is to automatically catch problematic changes as <!-- vale write-good.Weasel = NO -->early<!-- vale write-good.Weasel = YES --> as possible by continuously assembling and testing complex and rapidly evolving ecosystems.
+The fundamental goal of CI is to automatically catch problematic changes as early as possible by continuously assembling and testing complex and rapidly evolving ecosystems.

 This offers verifiable and <!-- vale write-good.Weasel = NO -->timely<!-- vale write-good.Weasel = YES --> proof that the application is good to progress to the next stage.
 We don't need to hope that all contributors are careful, responsible, and thorough; we can guarantee the working state of our application at various points in time.